MobleyLab/SolvationToolkit/README.md

 One or multiple components must be specified, and each component must have a name or label (or both), as well as optionally SMILES strings and number of molecules or mole fraction.
-Each component must end up with a string which can be used to construct filenames (which will be taken from "label" or, if not provided, "name"), and each component must also be unambiguously identified via a name or SMILES string.
+Each component must end up with a string which can be used to construct filenames (which will be taken from `label` or, if not provided, `name`), and each component must also be unambiguously identified via a name or SMILES string.
 SMILES strings are the preferred identifier, but if SMILES are not provided, it attempts to process the name to a SMILES, and if there is no name, the label is interpreted as a name.